gaia-taipei/tw-firefox-weekly/FischerLiu.md

-## 11/14 ~ 11/18 ##
+## 11/21 - 11/25 ##

 ### This Week ###
 * [Storage Management]
-  - [r+] Bug 1313003 - Add Site Data section into Network of Advanced of about:preferences
-    - Fixed the merge issue.
-Now waiting sheriff to land into Central
   - [WIP] Bug 1312361 - Clear all sites data from the Site Data section
-    - Ready to send review request upon the bug 1313003 landed
+    - Got the review feedbacks from: Gijs.
+    - NI :janv to ask about the QuotaManagerService API readiness.
-  - [WIP] Bug 1312372 - List sites using storage in Settings of Site Data
+  - [r?]
+Bug 1312372 - List sites using storage in Settings of Site Data
+  - [WIP] Bug 1312374 - Search sites listed in Settings of Site Data on host

 ### Last Week ###
 * [Storage Management]
-  - Bug 1309123 - Show persist-storage permission request notification
-    - Get the feedback from :Gijs, will update after the dependent bug 1286717 is fixed
+  - [r+] Bug 1313003 - Add Site Data section into Network of Advanced of about:preferences
+    - Landed